tarwn/lessthandot-hugo/blogs/content/posts/2012-08-27-road-trip-time-presenting-at.md

 </p>

 <p style="padding-left: 30px;">
   Having multiple database files and filegroups is one of many strategies to improve performance and make administration easier.
 What are filegroups, and how do you use them?
-In this session, I&#8217;ll show you how to create filegroups, create objects in them or move objects to them, and discuss how they can help performance.
-I&#8217;ll also cover Enterprise-level features like piecemeal restores.
+In this session, I'll show you how to create filegroups, create objects in them or move objects to them, and discuss how they can help performance.
+I'll also cover Enterprise-level features like piecemeal restores.
 </p>

 ### Minnesota is Going to Rock!